 The oral test in English consists of 50 multiple choice questions that are presented orally on cassette tape plus ten reading comprehension questions in which the nurse aide must identify common job-related words.

 If you give or take help from anyone during testing, the test will end, and the incident will be reported to the Pennsylvania Department of Aging for review.
-Your test will not be scored.
-Anyone who takes or tries to take test material or information from the test site will be prosecuted.
+Your test will be scored as a fail and count as an attempt.
+Anyone who takes or tries to take test material or information from the testsite will be prosecuted.
 No study materials may be brought to the test site or used during testing including dictionaries in any language.

 Refer to current Nurse Aide Handbook, consult with a Credentia Customer Service Representative or your employer if you need help to determine the proper fees.